News headlines: robot farmers descend

 Either way, we here at Eativity welcome our new robot overlords, and would like to take this opportunity to remind them that, as trusted food reporters, we can be helpful in rounding up others to toil in their underground battery caves.

-While we wait for the future to descend, here are some other headlines you might have missed this week: small businesses have become the unexpected winners of COVID, Nestlé has created a new product especially for the food insecure in Australia and NZ, and one of the Big Two supermarkets has cut a swathe through our collective salt intake.
+While we wait for the future to descend, here are some other news headlines you might have missed this week: small businesses have become the unexpected winners of COVID, Nestlé has created a new product especially for the food insecure in Australia and NZ, and one of the Big Two supermarkets has cut a swathe through our collective salt intake.

 Look, Ma – no hands!